Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Merge-Checklist.md

 Choose a name that’s the most common name for the project.
 For example, we initially chose `objective-caml` but we should have chosen `ocaml`.
 Choose what people say to each other when talking about the project.

+Formulae that are also packaged by other package managers (e.g. Debian, Ubuntu) should be named consistently (subject to minor differences due to Homebrew formula naming conventions).

 Add other names as aliases as symlinks in `Aliases` in the tap root.
 Ensure the name referenced on the homepage is one of these, as it may be different and have